Abstract

 Is it Possible to Combine Multiple Time-history Files?

-The FDS software can create a power spectral density (PSD) profile that includes multiple input time-history files.
-These time-history files can be weighted individually by time or cycles to generate a target life for the product.
-When combining data, the software uses the same m, Q, and frequency range to create an equal relationship between each imported file.
+ObserVIEW’s FDS software can generate a power spectral density (PSD) test profile from multiple time-history files.
+These time-history files can be weighted individually by time or cycles to achieve an accurate target life for the product.
+When combining the data, the software uses the same m, Q, and frequency range to create an equal relationship between the imported files.
 The output PSD will be the damage equivalent of the imported files based on the target life for each waveform and the FDS settings.

 To What Degree Can a Test be Accelerated?
 Is There a Recommended Ratio?